-The compassionate staff at Blue Ridge takes the time to get to know you on a personal level so that we are able to provide you with the best plan of care for your struggles during your stay with us.
+The compassionate staff at Blue Ridge takes the time to get to know you on a personal level so that we are able to provide you with the best treatment for your struggles while you rehab with us.
 We focus on the strengths that you do have and use them to empower you to take an active role in your recovery.
 You can get through this.
 We’ll be beside you every step of the way.

 Types of Therapy we Use to Treat Trauma

-The residential program at Blue Ridge for trauma recovery offers many different effective treatment models.
+The residential treatment at Blue Ridge for trauma rehab offers many different effective treatment models.
 Through years of experience we have found that the best way to help individuals who are suffering emotional and psychological trauma is to use a combination of medication management, traditional therapy, and experiential techniques.

-Medication is often used to help individuals who have experienced trauma to cope with the emotional pain they are experiencing.
-Additionally, medication may be used to manage the symptoms of co-occurring disorders, such as depression, that may have developed as a result of the trauma.
+During rehab, medication is often used to help individuals who have experienced trauma to cope with the emotional pain they are experiencing.
+Additionally, medication may be used to manage the symptoms of co-occurring disorders, such as depression or substance abuse, that may have developed as a result of the trauma.
 Types of medication will depend upon the presenting symptoms and any co-occurring disorders and will be discussed with your treatment team.
 After you’ve had some time to heal and work through your painful emotions, medication may be decreased or eliminated.

 Individual therapy provides you with a safe intimate setting where you will work with a licensed therapist to process your feelings about your traumatic experience.
 Individual sessions are designed to give you the chance to delve deeper into your concerns and get what you need out of therapy.